thibaultduponchelle/thibaultduponchelle.github.io/_posts/2021-04-21-My-unrealistic-wish-list-for-Perl-7.x.md

 André
 ```

-The topic of Unicode and UTF-8 is over complicated and I'm not an expert, but I can say that it's not transparent in Perl 5 and I can give you the link of this [blog post](https://dev.to/fgasper/perl-unicode-and-bytes-5cg7) :grinning:
+The topic of Unicode and UTF-8 is over complicated and I'm not an expert, but I can say that it's not transparent in Perl 5 and I can give you the link of this [blog post](https://dev.to/fgasper/perl-unicode-and-bytes-5cg7)

 Python **2** had also problems with UTF-8 and required to add a magic comment like this:
 ```python